Detention Center Sexual Abuse Survivors: You Are Not Alone. Get Help Now.

 When Should You Contact a Lawyer?

-- You want to understand the value of your claim
+• You are unsure of the value of your claim

-- You are considering filing a civil case
+• You are considering filing a civil lawsuit

-- You need help navigating the legal process
+• You need help understanding the legal process

 You can learn more about your options on our sexual assault attorney page or explore how a California personal injury attorney handles complex claims.